 Colombia: Indigenous and Afro-Colombian Communities in the Chocó Department promote their Food Security and Nutrition

-i) Promote the physical, cognitive and socio-emotional development of children;
+- Promote the physical, cognitive and socio-emotional development of children;

-ii) Strengthen human capital and production so that communities can exercise their right to food;
+- Strengthen human capital and production so that communities can exercise their right to food;

 - Strengthen inter-ethnic relationships in order to maintain harmony in a territory that has been shared for many generations;

 - Contribute to gender equality and reduce the inter-generational perpetuation of malnutrition and poverty; and

 - Reduce conditions of inequality and contribute to achieving the MDGs.

 - The prevalence of global acute malnutrition of child under six years of age was decreased in the communities served by the programme.